sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

-Even if you use [hosted microcopy](/ftw/hosted-microcopy/) to manage your marketplace texts, it is still important to have a built-in translation file in FTW as well, so that the application can show meaningful messages for any keys missing from the Flex Console translation asset.
+Even if you use [hosted microcopy](/ftw/hosted-microcopy/) to manage your marketplace texts, it is still important to have a built-in microcopy file in FTW as well, so that the application can show meaningful messages for any keys missing from the Flex Console microcopy asset.

 ## Changing the microcopy used in FTW